pushkarkadam/portfolio/my_collections/_posts/2022-01-29-on-laws-of-robotics.md

 The flames from the hearth illuminated only a part of the cabin.
 She could see a faint shadow in the niche where Jindaer stood.
 *What lies beyond the three laws?* She was deep in her thoughts. *I want to be alone for a while.*
 "Jindaer, I wish to be alone for a while.
 Please stand outside the door of the cabin", said Zophia.
 *Please.
 A strange word.
 Dates back from the days when humans asked each other for small favours.
-For some reason it has stuck with speech.
+For some reason that word had stuck with speech.
 With Jindaer gone, I will be alone.
 But, what does being alone really mean?*

-Zophia heard the creaky sound of the hinges of the wooden door as Jindaer walked out and there there was a sound of the door slamming.
+Zophia heard the creaky sound of the hinges of the wooden door.
+When Jindaer walked out, she heard the sound of the door slamming.
 *Not even a nod of acknowledgement.
 They simply obey.
 Thousands of them working on my estate and millions on this planet.
 They exist to protect me, to obey my orders, and to protect themselves.*
 She straightened up on her wooden chair.
 Her arms tightly clunged to the armrest. *How have I got used to this lifestyle?
 When did the obsession with the archaic things begin?
 The wooden cabin.
 The hearth.
 The chair.
 The long skirt.
 The long hairs tied with an ancient hair clip.
 That Spacer.
 He is the one responsible.*